MichalLytek/type-graphql/docs/interfaces.md

 TypeScript has first class support for interfaces.
 Unfortunately, they only exist at compile-time, so we can't use them to build GraphQL schema at runtime by using decorators.

 Luckily, we can use an abstract class for this purpose.
-It behaves almost like an interface - it can't be "newed" but it can be implemented by the class - and won't prevent developers from implementing a method or initializing a field.
+It behaves almost like an interface - it can't be "newed" but it can be implemented by the class - and it just won't prevent developers from implementing a method or initializing a field.
 So, as long as we treat it like an interface, we can safely use it.

 How do we create a GraphQL interface definition?
 We create an abstract class and decorate it with the `@InterfaceType()` decorator.
 The rest is exactly the same as with object types: we use the `@Field` decorator to declare the shape of the type: